A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations: Elementary construction of the algebra p,q,r

 where $\sigma_k $ are real or complex scalars.
 The signature set is $S:= \{\sigma_k \}$.

 \item[Anti-Commutativity Axiom] For every two basis vectors, such that $ e_i \prec e_j$

-\end{description} \end{enumerate} We denote the algebra satisfying items 1-5 as Clifford algebra \Cl{p,q,r}, where $p$ elements of the orthonormal basis square to $1$, $q$ elements square to $-1$ and $r$ (degenerate) elements square to $0$. \end{defn}
+\end{description} \end{enumerate} We denote the algebra satisfying axioms 1-3 as Clifford algebra \Cl{p,q,r}, where $p$ elements of the orthonormal basis square to $1$, $q$ elements square to $-1$ and $r$ (degenerate) elements square to $0$. \end{definition}

-Finally, $\Cl{n}$ will mean that the statement mentioning $\Cl{n}$ pertains to arbitrary signatures.
-Further-on generators will be indexed by Latin letters.
-It should be remarked that the closure and compatibility Axioms are not included in the former construction.
-This construction can be carried out without modifications in Computer Algebra systems like \textit{Maxima} by defining proper simplification rules for the geometric product operation \cite{Prodanov2016,Prodanov2016a}.
+It should be remarked that the closure and compatibility Axioms are not included in the original construction of Macdonald.
+The algebra construction can be extended to other fields with characteristic zero.
+So-presented construction can be carried out without modifications in Computer Algebra systems like \textit{Maxima} by defining proper simplification rules for the geometric product operation \cite{Prodanov2016,Prodanov2016a}.

 The definition does not specify a particular ordering but merely asserts that an ordering must be used.